-There are no more than 20 participants on each course.
+There are up to 20 participants on each course.

 Drawing on the wisdom of conversation experts such as coaches, facilitators and mediators, the course will provide you with tools and frameworks that you can use and share with others on your board or committee.

 An optional task, set at the end of each session, will give you the chance to develop what you have learnt